Concordium/concordium.github.io/source/shared/smart-contracts/index.rst

 Welcome to the documentation of Concordium smart contracts!

+There are two versions of Smart Contracts: v1 and v0.
+The v1 documentation is shown here.

+For the V0 documentation, use the version selector at the bottom of the sidebar to select the documentation.
+(Insert screenshot once the documentation is built to show the version selector and the doc there.)

 The documentation is split into four categories

    - **General**: Explaining concepts and details for understanding Concordium